Hare Moon Magic 12" x 18"

 COLORS:

-It is printed with Caligo safewash ink (non-toxic) in Celtic green or blue-gray Cornflower color.
+It is printed in four different colors using Caligo safewash ink (non-toxic): mauve, smoky lilac, green and blue-gray.
 The colors have been handmixed so please expect slight variations.
 Extra care has been put into editing the photos to show the actual colors.

 PAPERS:

-The Celtic Green is printed on Hosho Paper, which is a bright white archival heritage paper from Japan.
+The green, mauve and smoky lilac prints are on Hosho Paper, which is a bright white archival handmade heritage paper from Japan.
 It is smooth and medium weight;

 INSPIRATION:

-GIFT IDEAS: This would make a great gift for a folklore lover, someone who is cultivating her inner goddess, someone who loves lunar magic, ancestral magic, the power of spring and the wild.
+GIFT IDEAS: This would make a great gift for a folklore lover, someone who is cultivating her inner goddess, someone who loves lunar magic, ancestral magic, the power of spring, cycles of the seasons and the wild.